HAWAII AVIATION PRESERVATION SOCIETY

 In 1967, Harold's mother made a presidential inquiry as to her visiting of her son's grave, she received this response from President Lyndon B. Johnson's Deputy Undersecretary of the Navy

-We are embarking on a public awareness campaign concurrently with DeMoss family members with the hope of finding and then having the Joint POW/MIA Accounting Command launch a recovery mission similar to the Ensign Harry Warnke recovery in 2006.
+We are are trying a public awareness campaign concurrently with DeMoss family members and the press with the hope of having the Joint POW/MIA Accounting Command launch a recovery mission similar to the Ensign Harry Warnke recovery in 2006.

 Click here for a B-24 at Bellows AAF under Camo

 The B-24 wasn't as glamorous as it's contemporary bomber, the B-17.
 Big and boxy with a number of disparaging nicknames, it nevertheless, was the US bomber of choice in the Pacific because of its "long Legs" and ability to carry a heavier bomb load.
 Over 18,000 were built with five variants and four manufacturers making it the most produced aircraft of the war.
 (Consolidated, Douglas, North American and Ford)